mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 all but its jump-hazard radius is much larger.
 However, the 100-diameter rule is a useful guide under most circumstances.

-Attempting to jump within 100 diameters of a typical planet imposes DM- on the Engineer check to make a safe jump entry.
+Attempting to jump within 100 diameters of a typical planet imposes DM-on the Engineer check to make a safe jump entry.
 Jumping within 10 diameters imposes DM-12 and virtually guarantees a misjump.
 All known attempts to use a jump drive on the surface of a planet or moon have resulted in disaster.
 At the least the jump drive is destroyed, sometimes